lolepezy/rpki-prover/README.md

 `rpki-prover` is a daemon that runs periodic re-validation of all TA in the RPKI hierachy.
 The results of these runs are exposes in UI, JSON API and Prometheus metrics.
 Also the option `--with-rtr` enable RTR server that sends VRP updates to the RTR clients.

 There is no config file and all the configuration is provided with CLI (most of the defaults are pretty reasonable, so normally you don't need to adjust a lot of parameters).
+Running `rpki-prover --help` gives some help on the CLI options.

 There is an initialise step necessary to start after downloading or building the executable: you need to run something like `rpki-prover.exe --initialise --rpki-root-directory /var/where-you-want-data-to-be` to create the necessary FS layout in `/var/where-you-want-data-to-be`.
 It will download the TAL files to `/var/where-you-want-data-to-be/tals` as well.
-This awkward part related to ARIN TAL license agreement is pretty much a rip off from the Routinator implementation as the most convenient for the user.
+The awkward part related to ARIN TAL license agreement is pretty much a rip off from the Routinator implementation as the most convenient for the user.

 ## Static Linux binary